m-cain/mnemo/memory-bank/systemPatterns.md

 Potential future integration points, including machine learning models for image recognition and object detection, are considered within the architecture to allow easy extension.

+### Implementation Status (Phase 1 Complete)

+With Phase 1 complete, we have established the foundational infrastructure for the architecture:

+- Project structure with separate backend and frontend directories
+- Backend Go module initialization with planned Chi router integration
+- Frontend React with TypeScript and Vite setup (awaiting Shadcn integration)
+- Development environment with Docker Compose for PostgreSQL and backend services
+- Hot-reloading configured for both backend (Air) and frontend (Vite)
+- CI/CD pipeline with GitHub Actions for automated testing and building

 ## Key Technical Decisions

 - **Backend Language:** Go 1.24, chosen for its performance, simplicity, concurrency capabilities, and robust ecosystem.